-- Preparing private placement memoranda, subscription agreements and other legal documents on behalf of businesses and individuals involved in the issuance, offering and sale of securities
+- Preparing private placement memoranda, subscription agreements and other legal documents on behalf of businesses and individuals for the issuance, offering and sale of securities

-- Counseling clients on risk disclosure language in securities offering memorandum
+- Counseling clients on risk disclosure language in securities offering memoranda

-- Actions for fraud or misrepresentation brought pursuant to Section 10(b)(5) of the federal Securities Act of 1933 and Kentucky securities statutes
+- Exposing fraud or misrepresentation claims per Section 10(b)(5) of the federal Securities Act of 1933 and Kentucky securities statutes

 - Actions relating to the offering or sale of oil and gas interests

 - Injunction actions seeking to stop the offering or sale of securities

 - Actions for failing to register as a broker-dealer or agent with the authority to sell securities

 - Compensation issues over issuer/agent status and commissions

 In the most serious of cases, when criminal conduct has been alleged, Mr. Valenti represents clients in white collar criminal proceedings in state and federal court involving alleged securities fraud.